LUXER ONE BLOG

 What Are Package Rooms?

 Package rooms convert a secure interior space into a technology enabled storage area for deliveries.
 Instead of individual compartments, rooms allow flexible shelving and can hold packages of all sizes.
-Smart room software logs each delivery and pickup, giving staff visibility and reducing human error.
+Package room software logs each delivery and pickup, giving staff visibility and reducing human error.

 This solution is often considered when buildings have older layouts, irregular delivery patterns, or high volumes that exceed what traditional lockers can accommodate.